 This dish absolutely makes sense.
 These two cuisines have so much in common rooted in the similarities of Iranian and Japanese cultures around food.

 This recipe is a proof of how great these two flavour profile match and complement each other.
-Hope you enjoy this dish as much as we did.
+I hope you enjoy this dish as much as we did.

 We literally licking our plates clean!